electron/electron/docs/api/context-bridge.md

 ### `contextBridge.exposeInMainWorld(apiKey, api)` _Experimental_

 * `apiKey` String - The key to inject the API onto `window` with.
 The API will be accessible on `window[apiKey]`.
-* `api` Record<String, any> - Your API object, more information on what this API can be and how it works is available below.
+* `api` Record<String, any> - Your API object, more information on what this API can be and how it works is available [below](#parameter--error--return-type-support)).

+### `contextBridge.exposeSimpleObjectInMainWorld(objectKey, object)` _Experimental_

+* `objectKey` String - The key to inject the object onto `window` with.
+The object will be accessible on `window[objectKey]`.
+* `object` Record<String, any> - Your object, the keys and values of this object must be **simple** data types from the [Type Support](#parameter--error--return-type-support)) table below.
+Non-simple data types will result in an error being thrown.

+This method can be used instead of `exposeInMainWorld` if you just want to provide a set of data and not expose any methods.
+Sending large data structures as "simple" can be around three times faster so if you only want to expose a data structure it can make sense to use `exposeSimpleObjectInMainWorld`.

+### `contextBridge.prepareSimpleFunction<T extends Function>(func)` _Experimental_

+* `func` T - A function that you want to expose over the context bridge.

+Returns `T`, a function of the same type as the function that was provided.

+This method can be used to omptimize certain functions to be faster when called over the context bridge.
+The function returned from this method will **only** support being called with, and returning, **simple** data types from the [Type Support](#parameter--error--return-type-support) table.
+Non-simple data types will result in an error being thrown.

+Sending large data structures as "simple" can be around three times faster so if you plan on calling this function a lot or sending a lot of data it can make sense to wrap it with `prepareSimpleFunction`.

 ## Usage